sendwithus/jobs/senior-full-stack-engineer.md

 __Why Sendwithus?__

-* Competitive salary and employee stock options.
+* Competitive salary, employee stock options, and a great team who works well together.
 * Team driven.
 We believe the best solutions come from a diverse group of backgrounds and experience; the loudest voice in the room isn't always right.
 * Flexible vacation policy and paid parental leave.
 We value our own family time, and don't ask you to compromise yours.
 * Relaxed work environment.
 We're serious about our product and casual about everything else.